seandorio/TicTacToe-DorioSean/README.md

 # TicTacToe-DorioSean

+In order to download the zip file, Click the zip file and there are three dots(menu) the on the upper-right corner click it and click download.

 these are the packages you have to install in order to run it(if you have these packages already, you can directly run it) (These packages cover the MVC framework, OWIN for middleware, and JSON handling)
 - Install-Package Microsoft.AspNet.Mvc